 Registration at Hale requires parents to furnish the office staff with a completed registration form, proof of residence (current utility or phone bill), immunization record, and birth certificate.
 The address of the previously attended school is needed so records can be requested.
 So as not to disrupt instruction on their first day of school, new students need to be in the office by 7:35 a.m.
 Registration must be done at least one day prior to class placement.

 Student drop off and pick up Top

 Student drop off and pick up takes place in the front of the school for students transported by parents.
 School staff members assist with the students’ safe passage to and from vehicles.

 Testing: state, district, and school are scheduled throughout the year.
 The testing schedule is distributed to parents in the fall.
 Results are shared with parents in conferences and in written reports.
-AIMS is given to students in grades three - six in the spring.
+AzMERIT is given to students in grades three through six in the spring.

 Uniforms/Dress Code Top

 Uniforms are not worn at Hale.
 Students are expected to wear clothing that is not disruptive or inappropriate.
-Please refer to the school district's dress and grooming policies by clicking here.
+Please refer to the school district's dress and grooming policies.
 District dress and grooming policies are also issued at the beginning of the school year and when students enroll.

-Visitors and volunteers are required to sign-in at the office and receive a pass before visiting campus.
+Visitors and volunteers are required to sign in at the office and receive a pass before visiting campus.
 Volunteers are used in classrooms, support programs and in the numerous PTO functions and events.
-Non-parent volunteers (i.e., grandparents, aunts, uncles, older siblings) are required to have a background check and fingerprinting prior to volunteering at a Mesa Public School.
+Non-parent volunteers (i.e., grandparents, aunts, uncles, older siblings) are required to have a background check and fingerprinting prior to volunteering at a district school.